TravinDreek/TravinDreek/README.md

 # Get to know me...
 Hello, there!
-My name is **Peaksol**, a random developer.
+I am **Peaksol**, a random developer.
 I don't like spending much time on a README file so here I am making it simple about what I am doing:
 - Creating Bukkit (and somehow PocketMine) plugins
-- Frontend and backend Web developments
+- Frontend and backend Web development
 - Making bots on QQ
 - Coding some random stuffs